difb70/MusicMarkt/database/README.md

 # Database :
-The chosen database was PostgreSQL, because the group had already some experience with it and how easy it is to setup
+The chosen database was PostgreSQL, because the group had already some experience with it and given how easy it is to setup

 ### Setup :
 1. Download postgres into your machine